millsjc/modulesets/README.md

 ==============================================================

-This is a collection of JHBuild (<https://live.gnome.org/Jhbuild>) modules for LIGO Parameter Estimation (LALInference).
+This is a collection of JHBuild (<https://live.gnome.org/Jhbuild>) modules for LIGO Parameter Estimation (LALInference, <https://git.ligo.org/lscsoft/lalsuite>).

 It is a fork of Leo Singer's (<https://github.com/lpsinger/modulesets>) personal collection of JHBuild modules for automating build and installation of bleeding-edge packages for LIGO data analysis and open source astronomy.

 As a taste, installing all of lalsuite and the attendant Python packages one-by-one becomes just: